-Four primary objectives will guide implementation of the Olympia Affordable Housing Fund.
-The City of Olympia will strive to:
+Four primary objectives will guide implementation of the Olympia Affordable Housing

+Fund.
+Through the Home Fund the City of Olympia will strive to:

-- Create and preserve affordable homes for Olympia's most vulnerable residents at 50% AMI or lower, promoting housing opportunity and choice throughout the City. - Contribute to efforts to end homelessness by providing housing, shelter and services for vulnerable individuals and families who are homeless or at risk of homelessness. - Collaborate with nonprofit and for-profit developers and agencies to promote a variety of housing choices, including units in mixed-income developments. - Leverage City investments with other funding sources to maximize the number of quality affordable housing units that are created or preserved each funding cycle.
+- Create and preserve affordable homes for Olympia's most vulnerable residents at 50% AMI or lower, promoting housing opportunity and choice throughout the City and the region. - Contribute to efforts to end homelessness by providing housing, shelter and services for vulnerable individuals and families who are homeless or at risk of homelessness. - Collaborate with nonprofit and for-profit developers and agencies to promote a variety of housing choices, including units in mixed-income developments. - Leverage City investments with other funding sources to maximize the number of quality affordable housing units that are created or preserved each funding cycle. - Reduce the impacts of homelessness on Olympia's downtown and neighborhoods.